 The Registrar's Office is the repository for all of the original accession and loan records that date back to the opening of the Museum in 1913.
 Collections staff and researchers regularly consult our accession files to find background information on objects and specimens in the collections, verify accession numbers, or confirm connections between objects and specimens and the corresponding donors.

 The Registrar's Office operates under the Research and Collections branch of the Museum.
-Susan Oshima, Theresa Manalo, and Kristen Hayashi work to ensure the safety and integrity of all the collections and incoming loans to the Natural History Museum of Los Angeles County family of museums, including the George C. Page Museum at the La Brea Tarpits and the William S. Hart Museum.
+The registrars work to ensure the safety and integrity of all the collections and loans to the Natural History Museum of Los Angeles County family of museums, which includes the La Brea Tar Pits and Museum and the William S. Hart Museum.

-The registrars maintain appropriate legal documenation for these artifacts and specimens, whether stored within the collections or on display.
-They process and update records of all collections-related transactions at the Museum, including donations, purchases, incoming and outgoing loans, exchanges, deaccessions, and field collected specimens, and report this activity each year to the Museum Boards.
-They administer coverage of the collections under the Museum's Fine Arts insurance policy.
-The registrars are also essential to the planning and production of new Museum exhibits, where they oversee the deinstallation and installation of objects and specimens to halls and galleries.
+The registrars maintain appropriate documentation for these artifacts and specimens, whether stored within the collections or on display.
+They process and update records of all collections-related transactions at the Museum, including donations, purchases, incoming and outgoing loans, exchanges, deaccessions, and field collected specimens, and report this activity each year to the Museum's Board of Governors.
+They administer coverage of the collections and loans under the Museum's fine arts insurance policy.
+The registrars are also essential to the planning and production of the Museum's exhibitions, where their responsibilities include coordination of shipping logistics and oversight of the installation and deinstallation of loan objects.